 Coins also get “lost” when they are sent to the wrong address.
-Sometimes people make the mistake of sending bitcoin (BTC) to a bitcoin cash (BCH) address, for example.
+Sometimes people make the mistake of sending Bitcoin (BTC) to a bitcoin cash (BCH) address, for example.
 This often results in permanent loss of funds.

-Finally, you could lose your bitcoin by forgetting the password for a crypto exchange account.
+Finally, you could lose your crypto by forgetting your password for a crypto exchange account.
 In most cases, however, the crypto exchange will let you create a new password.

 Recovering Private Keys

-Some developers have created programs that help recover the private keys to a bitcoin wallet.
-That this only works in cases in which the loser has deleted some or all of their keys.
-A program usually can’t help those who have forgotten their passwords, PIN numbers, or backup seed phrases.
+Some developers have created software programs that can help recover the private keys to a Bitcoin wallet.
+But this only works in cases in which the individual who lost their keys has deleted some or all of their keys.
+Software usually can’t help those who have forgotten their passwords, PIN numbers, or backup seed phrases.

 Recovering the Assets from a Lost Wallet

 When you use a wallet, you’ll be able to unlock both the wallet and the crypto inside using your seed phrase.
 So, as long as you have the backup recovery seed, you can enter that into a new wallet and regain access to your crypto assets in a wallet, even if it’s lost.

 But ultimately, whether you can recover assets from a lost wallet will depend on how the assets were lost.

 If you fall victim to one of the many Bitcoin scams out there, it may be possible to recover your assets.
 For example, if you’re somehow tricked into giving a scammer your seed phrase or wallet passwords, they can access it, change those passwords, and effectively take ownership of your wallet.